scala-interop/slinc/docs/_docs/contributing/contributing.md

 `Use` will set the JDK visible for a certain terminal instance.
 This is useful if you want to build the entire project.
 Use will only effect the JDK choice for the terminal it's invoked in, and will not affect the user default JVM.

 `Default` will set the JDK that's visible for all programs launched after the command has been invoked.
 This is useful for reloading your code editor to work on a different java implementation for Slinc.

 ### Editor
 When developing Slinc, it's suggested to use [VSCode](https://code.visualstudio.com/) along with the [Metals](https://marketplace.visualstudio.com/items?itemName=scalameta.metals) extension.
 Slinc is heavily dependent on compile-time programming, and VSCode+Metals works very well with this development model.
 One can use other editors, but it's probably mandatory to use Metals.

 Using metals, one can import the build definition from mill.
 If one encounters an issue with the import failing for no discernable reason, try deleting the `out` directory and trying again.
 There is a problem with this project and mill failing to generate bloop configurations.
 If one encounters errors when viewing a code base that do not resolve themselves, it's suggested to try closing VSCode, killing all Java processes, and deleting .metals, .bloop, and out.
 Generally, this will fix all issues.

 When developing for Slinc, choose an implementation to focus on, and choose the appropriate JDK for it.
 Switch with the appropriate `default` command on sdkman, kill all java processes, and afterwards open the project with VSCode.
 The corresponding `j` project should be having no missing definition errors after this process.
 Switching between JDK versions follows the same process.

 ## Compiling

-The following commands compile the Slinc projecs:
+The following commands compile the Slinc projects:

 * core: `./mill core.compile`
 * j17: `./mill j17.compile`
 * j19: `./mill j19.compile`
 * runtime: `./mill runtime.compile`

 Compiling the entire project would normally be done by running `./mill _.compile`, but considering the different project have different JDK requirements, the full compilation takes the form of

 ```bash
 sdk u java 17.0.4.1-tem && \